jppope/Machine-Learning-In-Production-Speech/working.md

    You can also deal with this many ways, but what I did was eliminate the 'NAs' and narrow down the categories.
 Particularly for *CompanySize* I created *Nano, Small, Medium, and Large.*

 3. **The Uninformed Statistician.**

    * Some column names did not match the questions and some questions did not have columns related to it in the dataset.
 WTF?
 4. **User Error?**
-   * In the survey it asks users what their salary is and if they inputted their answer in pay per week, month, or year.
+   * In the survey it asks users what their salary is and if they inputted their answer in pay per hour, week, month, or year.
 However, there was no column for the unit of measure specification.
 This would have been fine if they already converted the values to be uniform.
 But, they didn't.
 The majority of values in *Salary* were values like ```75000``` which obviously meant $75,000 per year.
 But then you'd run into ```5```.
 5?
 5 what?
 If that meant \$5000, then surely it could mean per month.
 That would make sense when I looked at the rest of that person's data.
 Well then what do you do with ```30000``` since 30K seems too low and 360K seems too high.
    * So, I consulted Google and Google told me that the Average Computer Programmer Hourly Wage in the United States can range from **$15.84** and go up to **$54.74**. \$15 per hour is salary of \$27K, so I snipped the salaries that were less than that.

 > If you were doing this professionally, more research would be appropriate.

-* What are the limitations of our talk?
-What we will be going over.
-What we won't be going over.
+#### Cleaning Summary

 * Missing Data
 * Dumb shit
-* Null Values
+* Null Values ('NA', 'I don't know', 'I prefer not to answer')
 * Making weird choices
-* Making Assumptions
+* Making Assumptions (x probably isn't related to y)
-* Building a User Interface for Truth
-* Talk about each factor that we decided on

 ### Data Mining/ Play with it

+-

+### Make a Model

+Model selection and assessment procedure.

+- What method we used to create a prediction model.

 How do we calculate the coefficients AND what do they mean?